DyerlabTeaching/Markdown/README.md

 ## Impetus

-This is a description of the basic template file for a course component repository
+This is a description of the basic use of Markdown for scientific writing and integration with R and RStudio.

 ## Student Learning Objectives

 At the end of this topic, you should be able to:

 1. Open and create a basic [Quarto](https://quarto.org) document in RStudio.